turkeysthinktoo/uBlockTurkey/README.md

 Free.
 Open-source.
 For users by users.
 No donations sought.

-Without the preset filter lists, this extension is nothing.
+Note from the original developer: Without the preset filter lists, this extension is nothing.
 If you ever want to contribute something, think about the people working hard to maintain the filter lists you are using, which were made available to use by all for free.

+My note: I am not the original developer of this extension and all the work belongs to the original developer.

 You can help contribute by translating uBO on [Crowdin].